-Much of the statistical information and historical data was derived from the 2018 Master Plan, and those who contributed to that document.
+Much of the statistical information and historical data was derived from the 2018 Master Plan document.

 Summary of Public Review and Comment: Feedback is encouraged and will be included as received from our County partners and municipalities.
-A Draft of this document was sent to all of the following on December 6, 2023 to seek input, as well as posted on the Planning Commission's Webpage on the County Website.
-Copies of the Plan will also be shared at Prominent Locations around the County.
+A Draft of this document was sent to Community and Municipal partners to seek input, as well as being posted on the Planning Commission's Webpage on the County Website, and shared as the top News Story on the Main Page.